 For members who are not experiencing COVID-19 symptoms (asymptomatic) but are directed not to attend work as a result of being identified as a close contact of a confirmed or probable COVID-19 case, the Memorandum of Agreement (MOA) reached between the NLTA and both school districts secures special paid leave pending COVID-19 testing.
 In such circumstances, asymptomatic substitute teachers would also have access to special paid leave for all previously contracted work even if they have not yet commenced work in a particular contract(s).
 Should a member on special paid leave develop symptoms, they should refer to the information on sick leave above.

-While an MOA signed with respect to the pandemic provided that teachers did not need to provide a medical note for one period of 14 days for reported COVID-19 symptoms in order to access sick leave, this exemption was expanded by agreement of the parties for the 2020-21 school year and continues to be in effect for the 2021-22 school year.
+While a MOA signed with respect to the pandemic (2020-21) provided that teachers did not need to provide a medical note for one period of 14 days for reported COVID-19 symptoms in order to access sick leave, this exemption was expanded by agreement of the parties for the 2021-22 school year and is again being expanded for the 2022-23 school year as per below.

-Currently, there is no general obligation to provide medical documentation in relation to multiple absences for COVID related symptoms, each of less than 14 days, and there is no cumulative limit on the total number of days over a set period of time.
-Put another way, there is no cumulative “cap” for COVID symptoms absences that would trigger a note requirement if each COVID symptom absence is less than 14 days.
+Currently, there is no general obligation to provide medical documentation in relation to multiple absences for COVID-19 related symptoms/illness, each of 14 days or less, and there is no cumulative limit on the total number of days over a set period of time.
+Put another way, there is no cumulative “cap” for COVID-19 symptoms/illness absences that would trigger a note requirement as long as each such absence is for 14 days or less.

-Example: A teacher could be off for 10 days with COVID related symptoms, another 7 days for COVID related symptoms and then another 8 for COVID related symptoms, with no need to provide a medical certificate in order to access paid sick leave (unless abuse is reasonably suspected).
+Example: A teacher could be off in October for 11 days with COVID-19 related symptoms, another 7 days in January for COVID-19 related symptoms, and then another 8 days in April because they tested positive for COVID-19, with no need to provide a medical certificate in order to access paid sick leave (unless abuse is reasonably suspected).

 If a teacher:

-- Does not have COVID related symptoms, they are under the usual provisions in the agreement.
-Medical documentation must be provided for absences in excess of 7 teaching days in the aggregate, or four consecutive teaching days.
+- Does not have COVID-19 related symptoms/illness, the usual provisions of the collective agreements apply.
+Medical documentation must be provided for absences in excess of 7 teaching days in the aggregate, or in excess of four consecutive teaching days.

-- Does have reported COVID related symptoms, they do not have to provide a note if they are off for less than consecutive 14 days.
-(It should be noted that regardless of such provisions, the employer can always request a note if they reasonably suspect abuse.)
-This can happen numerous times in the school year.
+- Does have reported COVID-19 related symptoms/illness, they do not have to provide medical documentation if they are absent for 14 consecutive days or less.
+(It should be noted that, regardless of such provisions, the employer can always request a note if they have reasonable cause to suspect abuse.)
+This can happen numerous times during the school year.

 NLTA members seeking advice/assistance on specific matters related to their individual circumstances should contact the Association via firstname.lastname@example.org.